Bsal13/Offensive-Security-Proving-Grounds-Boxes/Sorcerer (Intermediate) Linux Box.md

 # Resolution summary
 - Ran Feroxbuster and found a "/zipfiles" directory on port 7742
-- Located a ssh private key and username in the "/zipfiles" directory
+- Located a ssh private key and username in the "/zipfiles" directory; additionally found a "scp_wrapper.sh" script
+- Attempted to login via ssh with the found private ssh key
+-
 -

 ## Improved skills